simoncowen88/dogeconf-19/talk/02-compiler-tuples.md

 ## Tuples - summary

-Heavily optimised in a huge number of scenarios.
+Heavily optimised in a large number of scenarios.

 Don Syme has put in the effort here.

 &nbsp;

-As always with perf, it's not obvious.
+As always with performance, it's not obvious.

 Benchmark, benchmark, benchmark.